 As used in this bylaw, Continued Care Retirement Community (CCRC) shall mean a development on a parcel of five (5) acres or more which may be comprised of any type or combination of dwelling units as defined herein.
 Said development may include independent housing, congregate housing, assisted living and restorative care/skilled nursing facilities.
 A CCRC shall operate under common management serving the principal purpose of assisting the elderly in maintaining an independent lifestyle.
 Said development shall be limited to persons at least one of whom is each household shall have attained an age of fifty-five (55) years.
-No persons under the age of eighteen (18) shall be allowed to permanently reside in said dwellings.
 The program of in house resident services offered by a CCRC shall be primarily for the benefit of residents and their guests and shall include a majority of the following:

 - Restorative care/skilled nursing

 - Transportation services

 - Financial assistance

 - Barber/beautician

 - Medical evaluation/health care maintenance

 - Home health

 - Assisted care

 - Adult day care and respite care services

 - Food services

 - Cleaning services

 - Exercise, recreational, educational and social services

 - Other services, activities and accessory uses incidental to the operation of a continued care development as individually approved at the discretion of the Planning Board.